-- 6.1 A student shall be granted an opportunity to petition for an appeal to the Appeals Board.
-The petition shall be filed with the Vice Chancellor for Student Affairs within 48 hours after notification of the Judiciary Committee's decision on the student's case.
+- 6.1 The accused student or the victim of the offense shall be granted an opportunity to petition for an appeal to the Appeals Board.
+The petition shall be filed with the Vice Chancellor for Student Affairs within ten (10) days after notification of the Judiciary Committee's decision on the student's case.
 The Vice Chancellor for Student Affairs shall immediately forward the petition to the Appeals Board. - 6.2 The Appeals Board shall determine whether the student shall be granted an appeal hearing based on sufficient reason(s) indicated in the written opinion.
-Sufficient reason(s) shall be new evidence, discrepancies in the judicial procedure, and/or inappropriate sanctions or unfairness. - 6.3 Appeals Board members appointed by the Chancellor cannot be persons who served on the Judiciary Committee during the hearing in that case.
+Sufficient reason(s) shall be new evidence, contradictory evidence, or that the procedure lacked due process. - 6.3 Appeals Board members appointed by the Chancellor cannot be persons who served on the Judiciary Committee during the hearing in that case.
 The Appeals Board shall, by majority vote, grant a hearing or deny the appeal.
-If the hearing is granted, the appeal may be: 1) denied, upholding the sanction; 2) granted, and a new hearing ordered; or 3) granted, and the sanction changed. - 6.4 The Board is limited to ordering a new hearing to the extent that in its judgment, a defect in the original hearing is found that was sufficiently substantial to have changed the outcome in a significant manner. - 6.5 If an appeal is granted by the Appeals Board, the procedures shall be as follows: - 1.
-Once the written appeal has been granted, an appeal hearing shall be held within the next seven days at a time that is convenient to both the student and the Appeals Board.

-- 2. An official record of the appeal hearing shall be kept by the Vice Chancellor for Student Affairs. - 3.
-The student may be represented by a member of the Law Center Community, the student's parents, or by legal counsel.
-However, the student's representative(s) shall not be permitted to speak except at the request of the Appeals Board. - 4.
-The student may present all reasonable new evidence or arguments to show the merits of his appeal, but such evidence shall not be considered as requiring a new judiciary hearing unless it shows that the members of the Judiciary Committee were unreasonable in their judgment as to procedural fairness or sanction imposed.
+If the hearing is granted, the appeal may be: 1) denied, upholding the sanction; 2) granted, and a new hearing ordered; or 3) granted, and the sanction reduced or modified. - 6.4 If an appeal results in a reversal of decision or a lessening of sanctions, the Institution shall reimburse the student for any tuition and fees paid for the period of suspension, deferred suspension or expulsion. - 6.5 The Board is limited to ordering a new hearing to the extent that in its judgment, a defect in the original hearing is found that was sufficiently substantial to have changed the outcome in a significant manner. - 6.6 If an appeal is granted by the Appeals Board, the procedures shall be as follows: - 1.
+Once the written appeal has been granted, an appeal hearing shall be held within the next seven (7) business days at a time that is convenient to both the student and the Appeals Board. - 2.
+An official record of the appeal hearing shall be kept by the Vice Chancellor for Student Affairs. - 3.
+The student may be represented by an attorney or non-attorney advocate at the appeal hearing, at the student's own expense, who may fully participate in the proceedings. - 4.
+The student may present all reasonable new evidence or arguments to show the merits of the student's appeal, but such evidence shall not be considered as requiring a new judiciary hearing unless it shows that the members of the Judiciary Committee were unreasonable in their judgment as to procedural fairness or sanction imposed.
 In this event, the Appeals Board can grant a new hearing. - 5.
 The Chair of the Appeals Board shall determine the procedures of the appeal hearing and preserve its order of operation.
-The Chair shall ask the Chair of the Judiciary Committee to provide all pertinent information requested. - 6.
-The Appeals Board shall make its recommendation known to the Vice Chancellor for Student Affairs, who has the option of approval or disapproval.
-If the Vice Chancellor for Student Affairs is the accuser, or otherwise has a conflict of interest in the case, the Appeals Board shall make its recommendation to the Chancellor of the Law Center. - 7.
-The Vice Chancellor for Student Affairs shall notify the student and the Chair of the Judiciary Committee of the decision within three days. - 6.6 The decision of the Vice Chancellor for Student Affairs is usually final.
-Under extremely unusual circumstances, however, an additional appeal of disciplinary action may be made to the Chancellor of the Law Center.
-The Chancellor's decision may be appealed to the University President and then to the Board of Supervisors.
-Any appeal beyond the Appeals Board shall be made in writing only, unless otherwise directed by the Chancellor, University President, or Chairman of the Board of Supervisors.
+The Chair shall ask the Chair of the Judiciary Committee to provide all pertinent information requested.

+- 6. The Appeals Board shall make its recommendation known to the Vice Chancellor for Student Affairs, who shall notify the accused student, the victim (if applicable), the Chair of the Judiciary Committee, and the Chancellor, of the decision of the Appeal Board within three (3) days. - 6.7 An appeal of disciplinary action may be made to the Chancellor of the Law Center within ten (10) business days.
+The appeal shall be made in writing, unless otherwise directed by the Chancellor.